 Use Placeit to create pictures of models wearing your apparel.

 Placeit allows you to choose an image from their library (thousands of options!), choose a custom color for the apparel the model is wearing, and upload and place your artwork in the proper position.
 You do all of this directly on their site, without having to download any programs.

-Here are a few of the images I created using Placeit.
+Here are a few of the mockups of models in t-shirts I created using Placeit.

-Placeit has an unlimited downloads subscription for $14.95 per month or you can subscribe for a year for only $99.95!
-You also have the option to purchase images individually without signing up for a subscription.
+Placeit has an unlimited downloads subscription for $14.95 per month or you can subscribe for a year for only $89.69!
+This is far less expensive than if you were to hire models for your clothing brand.
+You also have the option to purchase images individually without signing up for a subscription on Placeit.

 Tip for selecting the color for the apparel in the mockup

 I used an app called HueGo Lite to find the color of each product from the mockups that were provided by the print-on-demand services I used and then I used the Hex # for the color of the product in Placeit.
 Hover the magnifying glass over a spot on your product that best depicts the color of the product, avoiding shadows.
 Click on the “go!” button.
 Click on the Hex #RRGGBB option and it will copy the code for you.

 Click on the color dropdown in Placeit and then click on the “more” button.